-*Smaller workshops range from 10-2 participants, and allows time for everyone to share and ask questions.
+*Smaller workshops range from 10-2 participants and allow time for everyone to share and ask questions.
 The schedules should allot time for each participant to be heard.

 *Often designed for people in the same field, or with the same common interests.

-- Some have Co-Leaders.
-Each leader might be responsible for particular parts to the workshop, or work together, depending on the structure of the workshop.
+Some have Co-Leaders.
+Each leader might be responsible for parts to the workshop, or work together, depending on the structure of the workshop.

 Why Choose a Workshop as an Event?

-There are an number of ways to teach, train, and coach people.
+There are a number of ways to teach, train, and coach people.
 Because people learn things in different ways, through books, visual learning, and experiential, these are common reasons to do a workshop:

-*A great way to teach hands-on skills, offering participants a chance to try new methods in a safe or more fail safe environment.
-Failure and making mistakes is a part of life and growth.
+*A great way to teach hands-on skills, offering participants a chance to try new methods in a safe or more fail-safe environment.
+Failure and making mistakes are a part of life and growth.
 And feedback from others who have experienced the same things offers great support, healing & growth.

 *It’s a way for participants to pass along new ideas and methods, to colleagues, family members, and friends.